 You have probably heard about prebiotics, probiotics and postbiotics but without really knowing the difference.

-For today’s scientific lesson, you need to put yourself into sheep’s shoes, ready?
+In today’s science lesson, you need to put yourself into sheep’s shoes, ready?
 Let’s go!

 Imagine that you are a bacterium … or a sheep, and enter into the world of pre, pro and postbiotics.
 Eating fresh grass, having a flock of sheep buddies, and living in a big pleasant meadow, that’s what we’re all looking for.
 Well, for bacteria, it’s exactly the same.

 Regarding feeding, grass pastures all around you bring all the necessary minerals and nutrients you need.
 Food for bacteria?
 These are prebiotics.

 But it’s not very fun to live all by yourself.
 So, you prefer to share the feast with all your family!
 Sometimes even you invite your neighbours, cows and marmots, the more, the merrier.
 Well, bacteria don’t like feasting alone either.
 That’s where the probiotics come in.
 “Probiotics?
 These are simply the bacteria themselves.

 Now, you just need to find an environment where you can have fun and rest.
 The term “pleasant environment” is subjective, and differs according to everyone.
 (The sheep are not complicated, green grass, and a nice enclosure to sleep in peace at night.)
 The important thing is to know what tools to use to create your own ideal environment.
 For bacteria, these tools are postbiotics.